You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

 Waiting on outside factors such as FDA approval can be a lengthy process requiring input and leaving you with a different part from when you began.
 Certain changes can even make your design nearly impossible to mass manufacture, which you’d surely want to know sooner rather than later in the process.

-The best way to avoid designing an unnecessarily complicated product is by keeping your converter up to date on the changes you’re considering.
+The best way to avoid designing an unnecessarily complicated product is to keep your converter informed about the changes you’re considering.

 Looking for more info on product updates?
 See additional factors to consider before changing your design above, or see more information in our Learning Center.